LLyaudet/TSODLULS/README.txt

 Sorting
 ----------------------------------------------------------------------------

-Sorting algorithms suited for "nextified" keys are available in TSODLULS_sorting.c We plan to add new "best-in-class" algorithms there, for general/stable sorting.
+Sorting algorithms suited for "nextified" keys are available in TSODLULS_sorting_long_orders.c and in TSODLULS_sorting_short_orders.c.
+We plan to add new "best-in-class" algorithms there, for general/stable sorting.